SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 Kusto query language (KQL) is used to query static or streaming data in a table that is defined in a KQL database.
 To analyze the sales data, you must create a table in a KQL database and ingest the data from the file.

-1. In the **Microsoft Fabric** https://app.fabric.microsoft.com/ experience portal , select the **Synapse Real-Time Analytics** experience image as shown here:
+1. In the **Microsoft Fabric** https://app.fabric.microsoft.com/ experience portal , select the **Real-Time Analytics** experience image as shown here:

      ![00](./Images/03/synpase.png)